 The prepared application is then filed with the USPTO.
 Filing can be done electronically, which is efficient and allows for easier tracking of the application’s status.

-After filing, the application is reviewed by a USPTO examining attorney.
+After filing, the USPTO trademark application undergoes a thorough review by a USPTO examining attorney.
 If the examining attorney raises any issues, known as office actions, responses must be timely and adequately address these concerns to move the application forward.

 If the application clears the examination phase, it is published in the Official Gazette, a weekly publication of the USPTO.
 This publication gives third parties a chance to oppose the trademark registration if they believe it will infringe on their rights.

 If there are no oppositions to your Trademark Registration, or if any oppositions are resolved in favor of the applicant, the trademark is registered.
-The USPTO issues a certificate of registration, officially granting the trademark rights.
+The trademark office (USPTO) issues a certificate of registration, officially granting the trademark rights.

 After registration, certain maintenance documents must be filed at regular intervals to keep the trademark active.
 These include declarations of continued use and renewal applications.